Disability Services Overview for Faculty

 Testing Accommodations: Why We Provide Them:

-Each semester, the Disability Services Office oversees several hundred hours of accommodative testing.
+Each semester, the Office of Accessibility Resources oversees several hundred hours of accommodative testing.
 Colleges are required to provide this service to students with a wide variety of disabling conditions, including visual and hearing impairments, learning disabilities, and some types of health, mental health, and orthopedic disabilities.
 The purpose of this accommodation is to eliminate or diminish the negative impact a person’s disability can have on the testing process.
 The results of a test should reflect a student’s knowledge (or lack thereof), not whether he or she can hold a pen, or see or process printed words on a piece of paper.

 The students who receive these accommodations are not given an advantage over the rest of the class - they are simply being provided with a level playing field.
 Then it’s up to them.
 If the information is not in their heads, it’s not going to end up on the paper - not with all the time or reading assistance in the world.